 But what about publishers?
-The very same publishers Facebook cozied up with back in 2014.
-Back then, Facebook assured publishers news was different than Facebook Pages, which some consider the biggest bait and switch in history.
+The very same publishers Facebook cozied up with back in 2014?
+Facebook had assured publishers news was different than Facebook Pages, which some consider the biggest bait and switch in history.
 The news was valuable, unassailable, one of the “10 most important things”; but that's no longer true.
-Facebook now considers news and those publishers producing it, mostly expendable.
+Facebook now considers news, and those publishers producing it, mostly expendable.

 So, what’s the lesson here?
 Publish on your own website.
 Give your readers the opportunity to support you directly and stop depending on closed platforms like Facebook.
 Facebook could care less about supporting publishers, so don’t build your business on top of Facebook.

-Because, yes, Facebook and Google are great channels for your audience to find you and for you to share your content, but choosing those channels as a primary place to host and distribute content means being at the whim of any changes they make.
+Yes, Facebook and Google are great channels for your audience to find you and for you to share your content, but choosing those channels as a primary place to host and distribute content means being at the whim of any changes they make.
 Don’t trust them, and certainly don’t rely on them.

-Now for the good news— independent publishing still works (we see this every day at Memberful) and the internet, as small pieces loosely joined, still works as well.
+However, now for the good news: independent publishing still works (we see this every day at Memberful) and the internet, as small pieces loosely joined, still works as well.
 You just have to find your niche and create valuable content; content that is not written and consumed passively, but actively and thoughtfully.

 “I didn’t want to outsource [my content] to Patreon if in three years they do some sort of Facebook-esque thing and start hosting more and more content on their site so that it becomes more about them and less about the creators.
 I could just see that happening, and I didn’t want to go anywhere near it.” — NeimanLab

-Do you really want your content to live on yet another platform?
+Do you really want your content to live on another platform?
 Remember MySpace and Google Plus?
-Now Facebook?
+And now Facebook?
 When you host your content on a closed platform, you forfeit your choice.
 You are no longer in charge.
-You’re forced to play by their rules, and if you don’t like the rules, you’re forced to leave.
+You’re forced to play by their rules, and if you don’t like the rules, you’re forced to leave or fail.
 Live by the algorithm, die by the algorithm.

 Sure, at Memberful we think an audience-backed approach works, but even if that’s not for you, at least start using your own tools and your own website.
-It’s a smarter safer bet than depending on closed platforms like YouTube and Facebook, who extract value from creators and publishers while promising little to nothing in return.
+It’s a smarter safer bet than depending on closed platforms like Facebook, who extract value from creators and publishers while promising little to nothing in return.